euwbah/microtonal-seaboard/README.md

 ## MPE mode: Equator/Strobe 2/MPE synths/DAWs/etc...

-It should work out of the box.
+For synths that support MPE, it should work out of the box.
 Remember to enable only the virtual midi port as the controller and disable the seaboard midi device's input.

 **If you're using Strobe 2, your pitch bend range setting must be 48